tapetums/TTBase/TTBase.English.md

 ```c
 BOOL WINAPI TTBEvent_Init(LPTSTR PluginFilename, DWORD_PTR hPlugin);
 ```
 　Initialize the plugin.
-This event is called at the first time after the plugin is loaded.
+This event is called at the first time when the plugin is loaded.
-　Because of the cache mechanism of TTBase, _TTBEvent\_InitPluginInfo_ **would not be called every time**.
+　Because of the cache mechanism of TTBase, _TTBEvent\_InitPluginInfo_ **would not be called in every time**.
 So, you can get your DLL's file name by _PluginFilename_.
 　_hPlugin_ is the identity code that TTBase distinguish plugins.
-You need this in some functions, so please store it in a gloabal variable.
+You need this in some functions, so store it in a gloabal variable.
-　Return TRUE when initialization has been succeeded.
+　Return TRUE when the initialization has been done successfully.

+※There are some implementations that do not have cache mechanism such as _pbox_, _peach_,_hako_, etc.

 ================================================================
 ###TTBEvent\_Unload